wpsimon09/Vulkan-RTX/README.md

 ## Notes

 - Current code needs quite a lot of refactoring and simplification.
-- Ray Tracer **does not** represent the scene that is rendered with raster pipeline
+- Ray Tracer **does not** yet represent the scene that is rendered with raster pipeline
 - Ray Tracer **does not** yet use accumulated average to de-noise the rendered image
 - This is quite silly project for me to learn how ray tracing and Vulkan works